MITLibraries/dspace-submission-service/docs/architecture-decisions/0007-result-message-spec.md

 All messages that have been processed from the input queue will have corresponding result messages in the output queue regardless of success or failure of submission to DSpace.

+Note that all consuming applications will need to delete each message from the result queue when they have successfully processed it.